xitop/edzed/docs/advanced.rst

 =============================

-As noted elsewhere, the :class:`FuncBlock` is an universal combinational block and there is almost no reason to write a new one.
+As noted elsewhere, the :class:`FuncBlock` is an universal combinational block and there is very little reason to write a new one.

 Instructions for creating a new CBlock: